shabbyrobe/golib/README.md

 ## Expectation Management

-This is a grab-bag of utility code that I add to in a very ad-hoc fashion.
-*No API stability guarantees are made* and the code is *not guaranteed to work*.
+This is a personal grab-bag of utility code that I add to in a very ad-hoc fashion. *No API stability guarantees are made*, the code is *not guaranteed to work*, and anything may be removed at any time as I see fit.

-Having said that, there are some extremely useful things in here that are reasonably well tested, and you may get some use out of them.
+Having said that, there are some useful things in here, some of which are reasonably well tested, and you may get some use out of them.

 I recommend you copy-paste pieces as-needed (including tests and